On sets defining few ordinary circles: Introduction

 A more precise characterisation of the possible configurations with few ordinary generalised circles is given in the following theorem.
 The group structures referred to in the theorem are defined in Section~\ref{sec:groups}; the circular points at infinity ($\alpha$ and $\beta$) referred to in Case~\ref{caseiii} are introduced in Section \ref{sec:circularcurves}; and the `aligned' and `offset' double polygons are defined in Section~\ref{sec:constr}.

 \begin{theorem}[Strong structure theorem] Let $K>0$ and let $n$ be sufficiently large depending on $K$.
-If a set $P$ of $n$ points in $\RR^2$ spans at most $Kn^2$ ordinary generalised circles, then up to inversions and similarities, $P$ differs in at most $O(K)$ points from a configuration of one of the following types: \begin{enumerate}[label=\rom] \item A subset of a line; \item A subgroup of an ellipse; \item A coset $H \oplus x$ of a subgroup $H$ of a smooth circular cubic, for some $x$ such that $4x \in H \oplus \alpha \oplus\beta$, where $\alpha$ and $\beta$ are the two circular points at infinity; \item A double polygon that is `aligned' or `offset'. \end{enumerate} Conversely, every set of these types defines at most $O(Kn^2)$ ordinary generalised circles. \end{theorem}
+If a set $P$ of $n$ points in $\RR^2$ spans at most $Kn^2$ ordinary generalised circles, then up to inversions and similarities, $P$ differs in at most $O(K)$ points from a configuration of one of the following types: \begin{enumerate}[label=\rom] \item A subset of a line; \item A coset $H \oplus x$ of a subgroup of an ellipse, for some $x$ such that $4x \in H$; \item A coset $H \oplus x$ of a subgroup $H$ of a smooth circular cubic, for some $x$ such that $4x \in H \oplus \alpha \oplus\beta$, where $\alpha$ and $\beta$ are the two circular points at infinity; \item A double polygon that is `aligned' or `offset'. \end{enumerate} Conversely, every set of these types defines at most $O(Kn^2)$ ordinary generalised circles. \end{theorem}

 In Section \ref{sec:circularcurves}, we carefully introduce circular cubics and bicircular quartics, and show their connection to inversion.
 In Section \ref{sec:groups}, we define group laws on these curves, which help us construct point sets with few ordinary (generalised) circles in Section \ref{sec:constr}.
 In Section \ref{sec:proof}, which forms the core of our proof, we derive Theorems \ref{thm:weak} and \ref{thm:strong} from the structure theorem of Green and Tao \cite{GT13}.
 In Section \ref{sec:extremal}, we combine the structure theorems with our analysis of the constructions from Section \ref{sec:constr} to establish the precise statements in Theorems \ref{thm:main}, \ref{thm:ordgencircles}, and \ref{thm:orchard}.